iyermobile/period2retire/period2retire/shinyapps/README.md

 #
 # Idea and original code by Pierre Chretien
 # Small updates by Michael Kapler
-# More modifications by iyermobile
+# More mods by iyermobile
 #

 # Shiny app simulating cash-flow scenarios during retirement